/ Business Services

 Sponsored Program Guidance

-The Office of Sponsored Research and Programs [OSRP] should be contacted when preparing sponsored program proposals and for general budget guidance.
+The Director of the Office of Sponsored Research and Programs [OSRP] should be contacted when preparing sponsored program proposals and for general budget guidance.
 The Director’s responsibilities are primarily “pre-award,” and maintaining the ongoing relationship with the sponsor after the award, including compliance with all terms and conditions of the original award.

 All costs related to sponsored programs must follow Hope College’s Expense and Resource Stewardship Policy as well as the guidelines, regulations, and policies issued by the awarding agency.
 In a situation with inconsistent policies between the college and the awarding agency, the most restrictive policy will apply.
 Any approved exceptions to the Expense and Resource Stewardship policy due to a sponsored program's terms only apply to that specific sponsored program.
 All costs must be reasonable, allocable, and allowable per the sponsored program’s budget and the awarding agency’s policies.